MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 ## General rules

-- Tag must be at least 3 characters
+- The prefix/suffix must be at least 3 characters
-- The object/field name must start or end with the tag
+- The object/field name must start or end with the prefix/suffix
-- If a conflict arises, the one who registered the tag always wins
+- If a conflict arises, the one who registered the prefix/suffix always wins

 ## Examples of acceptable prefix/suffix
 **No Delimiter**